revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 path-sampling very generic and did not provide the information about the model here.
 Our main motivation is to show that the marginal likelihood estimation algorithms are independent of the model.
-Thus, you can apply these algorithms to any model, *e.g.,*relaxed clock models and birth-death models, as well.
+Thus, you can apply these algorithms to any model, *e.g.*, relaxed clock models and birth-death models, as well.

 Exercises